-Hourly billing makes deferral the rational choice... until the bill comes due at the raise: a thin portfolio, a weaker round, blocking patents nobody saw.
+Hourly billing makes deferral the rational choice.
+Then the bill comes due at the raise: a thin portfolio, a weaker round, a blocking patent nobody saw coming.

 The operator

-Your fractional Chief IP Officer.
-The judgment layer that turns the analysis into the IP story your round needs.
+Will Rosellini is your fractional Chief IP Officer ... the judgment layer that turns analysis into the IP story your round has to survive.

 in IP monetization